awegroup/template-python/README_dev.md

 ### Steps for implementing a new feature
 1. Create an issue on GitHub
 2. Create a branch from this issue, from the branch source: `develop`
+3. Use provided cmds to checkout this branch locally
-3. Implement your new feature
+4. --- Implement your new feature---
-4. Use a pull-request to merge and close this issue
+5. Use a pull-request to merge and close this issue
-5. Once merged, delete this feature branch
+6. Once merged, delete this feature branch
-6. Update branch information locally using `git fetch --prune`, pull in new info `git pull origin develop` and delete branch locally using `git branch -d <enter branch name>`
+7. Update branch information locally using `git fetch --prune`, pull in new info `git pull origin develop` and delete branch locally using `git branch -d <enter branch name>`
-7. Close issue
+8. Close issue

 ## Explanation of folders/files